 New artificial blood vessel to prevent occlusion and infection

 Researchers from SDU and Odense University Hospital aim to develop a revolutionary artificial blood vessel.
-The EU has backed the project with a budget of DKK 40 million.
+The EU has backed the project with DKK 40 million.

 In a new international research project, researchers from the University of Southern Denmark (SDU) and Odense University Hospital (OUH) seek to develop a revolutionary artificial blood vessel that is prevented from closing or becoming infected.